Royal Palace of Madrid Throne

 History of Throne Room

-• Royal Restoration: After their departure, the room was restored to its original splendor.
+- Following the departure of the French forces, the room was restored to its original splendor.

 Also Read: Royal Palace Of Madrid Architecture